aAji1997/emotive_conversational_agent/README.md

    python supabase/verify_database.py
    ```

-### Optional: Direct Database Connection
+### Database Connection Requirements

-For advanced features, you can create a `.env` file with direct PostgreSQL connection details:
+The memory system requires both Supabase API access and direct PostgreSQL connection:

+1. **Supabase API** (via `.api_key.json`): Used for vector similarity searches and some database operations
+2. **Direct PostgreSQL** (via `.env`): Used for database initialization, memory storage, and advanced features

+Both connection methods are required for the application to function properly.
+The `.env` file must contain:
 ```
 user=your_postgres_user
 password=your_postgres_password